 - A sprain, tear or twist

-- Overuse, body insufficiency not being able to cope with applied load
+- Overuse or the body’s inability to cope with applied load

 Injuries can happen in many parts of your body but we commonly see people with injured knees, ankles, shoulders, elbows, necks, backs and wrists.

 As soon as possible.
 The sooner we see you, the sooner we can diagnose the injury and help you recover by designing a sports and spinal physiotherapy treatment plan to help you recover.

 Your Vitalis physiotherapist will listen as you explain what caused the injury and describe the pain.
-Then your physio will examine you to determine the type and severity of the injury before deciding on a course of treatment to help you heal and regain your fitness.
+Then your physio will examine you to determine the type and severity of the injury before deciding on a course of sports physiotherapy treatment to help you heal and regain your fitness.

 We determine a personalised treatment plan at your initial appointment, so we can’t give a definitive answer until we see you.
 The treatment time depends on your injury and commitment to recovery.

 Maybe.
 An X-ray helps us see if you have a bone injury like a fracture.
 If you’ve already had an X-ray done, then please bring it with you to our sports physiotherapy clinic in Brisbane.
 If you haven’t had one and we think it would be useful, then your Vitalis physiotherapist will make the arrangements.

 We may also ask for a diagnostic ultrasound.
 This helps us look at injuries relating to muscles, bursa, ligaments, tendons and cartilage.
 Again, if you’ve already had this done, please bring the results with you.
 Otherwise, we’ll arrange any necessary scans when we see you.

 We know it’s frustrating to have to sit on the sidelines when you’d rather be playing.
 We also know that rushing back to sport too soon may make things worse, not better.
-If you rush your recovery, you may make yourself vulnerable to further injuries, delaying your recovery even more.
+If you cut your recovery short, you may make yourself vulnerable to further injuries, delaying your recovery even more.